anshuman-dev/Save_the_Castle/README.md

 Save the Castle is a game written using Python 3.9.4 and Pygame module.
 The classes are constructed using Pygame methods for Sprites and their controls.

 A simple simulated game where the player has the motive of preventing monsters from reaching the castle.
-Try to sustain during the game before the time runs out.
+Try to sustain during the game in the 1.30 minutess before your health runs out.
 <br><br>

 # Running the game locally